fdgenie/weather-forecast-app/README.md

 # WeatherApp

 This project is a single page application that shows basic information about the weather of five cities.
 The api I used for the data is http://openweathermap.org/current.
 The project consists of three components.
 The first component is the weather-card which is the container for the other two and also forms the shape of the card.
 The second component is the weather-front-card where we can see the basic information of a city's current weather.
 The last component is the weather-back-card where we can see the forecast of the next seven hours of a city.
-The application is responsive.
+The application is responsive and have unit tests.

 ## Development server